RetroPie/RetroPie-Docs/docs/Xbox-360-Controller.md

 You access the driver through **Manage Packages** >> **Manage Driver Packages** >> **Xpad Driver** and you'll install it from source.
 Reboot for good measure, reconfigure your controllers and the lights should work properly.

-A complete working config (that was generated from the emulationstation configuration) is listed below at `/opt/retropie/configs/all/retroarch-joypads/Xbox360WirelessReceiver(XBOX).cfg`
+A complete working config (that was generated from the EmulationStation configuration) is listed below at `/opt/retropie/configs/all/retroarch-joypads/Xbox360WirelessReceiver(XBOX).cfg`

 ```
 input_device = "Xbox 360 Wireless Receiver (XBOX)"